• ZoieLogic Dance Theatre

 4. Creating Sustainable Impact and Pathways for the Future

 Beyond engagement, Hometown invested in skills, careers, and education.
 Through 10 school partnerships, 160 students participated in workshops and one long-term programme, with 7 newly trained male facilitators joining the team.
-Creative projects fostered emotional wellbeing—70% of refugee participants reported improved mood—and Live at the Library reimagined the library as a vibrant cultural venue, with 73% of participants visiting it for the first time.
+Creative projects developed emotional wellbeing with70% of refugee participants reported improved mood and Live at the Library reimagined the library as a vibrant cultural venue, with 73% of participants visiting it for the first time.

 • About Us